 There's more going on with the fourth-generation Prius than just fuel sipping, though.
 Sure, it still packs the traits Prius owners have come to love, such as interior room approaching a midsized car (within the footprint of a compact), hatchback versatility, and reasonable pricing.
 But some key weaknesses have been improved upon, including the ride, cabin noise, and interior quality.
 Plus, other common criticisms are addressed with zazzed-up handling dynamics and surprisingly aggressive styling.

-Pricing starts at $25,035 for the base car.
+Pricing starts at just under $26,000 for the base car.
 Our Prius Three landed at $27,323, putting it at parity with a typical midsized sedan or a small SUV.
 The Prius range tops out at nearly $31,000 for the Four Touring.